msvab/spring-boot-react-basic-app/README.md

-# Basic projects API using Spring Boot
+## Basic projects API using Spring Boot
+API is located in `api` directory

 ## Requirements:
 * Maven 3